rancheng/macOS-use/README.md

 <br/>

-[prompt](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py): Go to auth0.com, sign in with google auth, choose ofiroz91@gmail.com account, login to the website and call done when you finish.
+[prompt](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py): Go to auth0.com, sign in with google auth, choose ofiroz91 gmail account, login to the website and call done when you finish.

  <br>